ABSphreak/Spring-Hibernate-FAQs/README.md

     ```

 21. __About `InternalResourceViewResolver`__<br>
     The `InternalResourceViewResolver` is an implementation of `ViewResolver` in Spring MVC framework which resolves logical view name e.g. "hello" to internal physical resources e.g. Servlet and JSP files e.g. jsp files placed under WEB-INF folder.
-It is a subclass of `UrlBasedViewResolver`, which uses "prefix" and "suffix" to convert a logical view name returned from Spring controller to map to actual, physical views.
+It is a subclass of `UrlBasedViewResolver`, which uses "prefix" and "suffix" to convert a logical view name returned from Spring controller to map to actual, physical views.<br>
     *Important Points*:
     1. When chaining ViewResolvers, an `InternalResourceViewResolver` always needs to be last, as it will attempt to resolve any view name, no matter whether the underlying resource actually exists.
     2. The `InternalResourceViewResolver` is also the default view resolver of `DispatcherServlet` class, which acts as the front controller in Spring MVC framework.
     3. By default, `InternalResourceViewResolver` returns `InternalResourceView` (i.e. Servlets and JSP) but it can be configured to return JstlView by using the `viewClass` attribute.

-22.